apratina/aquawatch-frontend/README.md

 - NWIS Instantaneous Values (JSON WaterML): `https://waterservices.usgs.gov/nwis/iv/`

 We tile large bounding boxes into ≤1° squares to comply with NWIS service constraints and merge results client‑side.

+The anomaly and alerts features depend on your backend running at `http://localhost:8080`.
+You can change this host in the small service modules under `src/api/`.

 ## Environment and configuration